temaxuck/caca/README.md

 2. **Repository** - target repository;
 3. **Author** - user, on behalf of whom to create commits.

-See below example for details.
+See example below for details:

 ### Example